Commercial Debt Collection: Recover What Others Write Off

 The Strategic Perspective

-The CFOs who manage receivables well don't wait for debts to become delinquent before establishing collection relationships.
-They have agency partnerships in place, they escalate within 60 days, and they treat every late payment as a signal — either about the debtor's financial health or about their own credit management process.
+The CFOs who manage receivables well don’t wait for debts to become delinquent before establishing collection relationships.
+They escalate within 60 days and treat every late payment as a signal about the debtor’s financial health.